article · Which certification is worth it?

 • BLS lists bachelor's degree as typical entry education for Data Scientists and Software Developers, while Computer and Information Research Scientists lists a master's degree.

-• Anthropic's May 2026 Economic Index data shows AI use in these occupations already splits between augmentation and automation-style delegation; Stanford's working-paper evidence adds an early-career caution, but neither source is a program outcome promise.
+• Anthropic's May 2026 Economic Index data shows AI use in these occupations already splits between augmentation and automation-style usage; Stanford's working-paper evidence adds an early-career caution, but neither source is a program outcome promise.

 The quick answer: choose the program that matches the work